Myc0plasmus/coarseGrain/README.md

-# Coarse grain transformer scripts
+# Coarse grain transformer scripts - report 3 - task 3 - structural bioinfromatics

 Scripts pdb_to_cg.py and cg_to_pdb.py can convert .pdb file to coarse grain representation and back respectively.